Sodium 1,3-dithiole-2-thione-4,5-dithiolate

 Sodium 1,3-dithiole-2-thione-4,5-dithiolate is the organosulfur compound with the formula Na2C3S5, abbreviated Na2dmit.
-It is the sodium salt of the conjugate base of the 1,3-dithiole-2-thione-4,5-dithiol.
+It is the sodium salt of the conjugate base of the 4,5-bis(sulfanyl)-1,3-dithiole-2-thione.
 The salt is a precursor to dithiolene complexes and tetrathiafulvalenes.

 Reduction of carbon disulfide with sodium affords sodium 1,3-dithiole-2-thione-4,5-dithiolate together with sodium trithiocarbonate: